 As the conversation continued, Ron shared that one of interviewstream’s core values is to “Keep it Simple.”
 To that end, with 83% of millennials actually having stopped applying for a job because the process was too long, school districts and companies alike need to think about how candidates today have higher expectations of technology usage.
 Everyone, including school districts will need to continue to embrace new technologies to remain competitive.

-Ron shared that interviewstream is continuing to improve our platform based on feedback from districts like Greg’s and is working to add a more specific set interview questions to the library for each of our major markets- including K12 (hint: we will likely be reaching out to some of you for input on that library).
-The team is also working to provide deeper interview insights and data to measure ROI for our customers and is launching a fully updated training center later this year.
+Ron shared that interviewstream is continuing to improve our platform based on feedback from districts like Greg’s and that the team is also working to provide deeper interview insights and data to measure ROI for our customers and is launching a fully updated training center later this year.

 At the end of a great discussion, Greg shared his top tips for all of the districts he’s chatting with regularly right now.